 Load Balancing Virtual Machines

 For a cloud service that contains instances of web roles or worker roles, you can define a public endpoint in the service definition.
-For a cloud service that contains virtual machines, you group the new virtual machines in the same cloud service when you create them.
-You can add an endpoint to a virtual machine when you create it, or you can add it later.
+For a cloud service that contains virtual machines, you can add an endpoint to a virtual machine when you create it or you can add the endpoint later.

-The following image shows a load-balanced endpoint that is shared among three virtual machines and uses a public and private port of 80.
+The following figure shows a load-balanced endpoint for standard (unencrypted) web traffic that is shared among three virtual machines for the public and private TCP port of 80.
+These three virtual machines are in a load-balanced set.

 Step 1: Create the first virtual machine

-You can create the first virtual machine by using either the From Gallery or the Quick Create method.
+If you have not already done so, sign in to the Windows Azure Management Portal.
+You can create the first virtual machine using either the From Gallery or the Quick Create method.

 Quick Create - Create a virtual machine by choosing an image from the Image Gallery and providing basic information.
 When you use this method, you will need to add the endpoint after you create the virtual machine.
 This method also creates a cloud service using a default name.
 For more information, see How to quickly create a virtual machine.

-Note: After the virtual machine is created, the Cloud Services page of the Management Portal lists the name of the cloud service as well as other information about the service.
+Note: After the virtual machine is created with Quick Create, the Cloud Services page of the Management Portal lists the name of the new cloud service as well as other information about the service.

 Step 2: Create additional virtual machines in the same cloud service

-- In Name, type a name for the endpoint.
+- In Name, type a name for the endpoint or select from the list of predefined endpoints for common protocols.

-- In Protocol, select the protocol required by the type of endpoint, either TCP or UDP.
+- In Protocol, select the protocol required by the type of endpoint, either TCP or UDP, as needed.

-- In Public Port and Private Port, type the port number that you want the virtual machine to use.
+- In Public Port and Private Port, type the port numbers that you want the virtual machine to use, as needed.
 You can use the private port and firewall rules on the virtual machine to redirect traffic in a way that is appropriate for your application.
-The public port is the same as the public port defined for the endpoint on the first virtual machine.
 The private port can be the same as the public port.
-For example, for an HTTP endpoint, you will likely want to assign port 80 to the public port and the private port for all virtual machines.
+For example, for an endpoint for web (HTTP) traffic, you could assign port 80 to both the public and private port.

-On the Configure the load-balanced set page, specify a name for the load-balanced set and then assign the values for the load-balancing probe.
+On the Configure the load-balanced set page, type a name for the load-balanced set and then assign the values for probe behavior of the Windows Azure Load Balancer.
+The Load Balancer uses probes to determine if the virtual machines in the load-balanced set are available to receive incoming traffic.

 Click the check mark to create the load-balanced endpoint.
-You will see Yes in the Load-balanced set name column of the Endpoints page for both virtual machines.
+You will see Yes in the Load-balanced set name column of the Endpoints page for the virtual machine.

 Step 4: Add virtual machines to the load-balanced set

-After you create the load-balanced set, add the other virtual machines to the set.
+After you create the load-balanced set, add the other virtual machines to it.
+For each virtual machine in the same cloud service:

-Click Add endpoint to an existing load-balanced set and then click the arrow.
+On the Add an endpoint to a virtual machine page, click Add endpoint to an existing load-balanced set, select the name of the load-balanced set, and then click the right arrow.

-Specify the name and protocol for the endpoint, and then click the check mark.
+On the Specify the details of the endpoint page, type a name for the endpoint, and then click the check mark.